DLGP

 5. I owned who God designed me to be rather than be poorly differentiated.

 Friedman believed that to change “chronic anxiety,” one must first fix themselves.[12]
-Scripture also teaches we must examine our own heart first.[13]
-Friedman offers theory, the Bible offers eternal hope.
-That hope gave me courage to step away from the manure pile.
+Scripture also teaches we must examine our own hearts first.[13]
+Friedman offers a theory; the Bible offers eternal hope.
+That hope gave me the courage to step away from the manure pile.
 The situation was not a pleasant one, but it helped me on my journey to becoming a differentiated leader.
 Most importantly, it strengthened my walk with God.

 ____________________________________